Man seeks N6.8m for infant son's heart surgery

 Abba said the hospital he was referred to for surgery gave him an estimated bill of N6.8m.

-According to the estimated bill dated January 13, 2023, sighted by our correspondent, the hospital breakdown of the bill includes N175,000, made up of pulmonary CT scan -N130,000; and ventricular septal defect surgery N6.5 million.
+According to the estimated bill dated January 13, 2023, sighted by our correspondent, the hospital breakdown of the bill in includes N175,000, made up of pulmonary CT scan -N130,000; and ventricular septic defect surgery N6.5 million.

-Through a non-profit organisation, Gifting Volunteer Network, GVN, the family is raising funds to save Gabriel.
+Through a non-profit organisation, Gifting Volunteer Network, GVN, the family is raising fund to save Gabriel.

 The President of GVN, Mr. Belele David told our reporter that Gabriel is among the many critical cases his organisation has helped through public intervention.